 |Communications||What we learn about you or you tell us from letters, emails and conversations between us|

 |Relationships||Information about people (joint parties) associated with your accounts|

-We may collect personal information about you, or individuals connected with you from these sources:
+We may collect personal information about you, your business, or individuals connected with you or your business from these sources:

 Information you give to us or which others provide to us on your behalf: